 Constellation work is a profoundly insightful and direct method for exploring where we are stuck, why and how to move beyond our personal issues.
 This work reveals the impact that events have had upon us and guides towards the healing of our psyches.
 Professor Franz Ruppert has developed his theory of identity orientated psychotrauma therapy (IoPT) and uses the method of constellations to assist safe and clear trauma recovery.
 These workshops take place in English, between the Geneva and Vaud areas, in Nyon.

 Constellations - IoPT

 From the very early stages of conception, neuroscience is revealing that we have awareness.
-From the beginning of our experiences onwards, our experiences form who we are.
-Overwhelming experiences that we cannot cope with, or traumas, are more common than we would like to admit.
+Overwhelming experiences that we cannot cope with (or traumas) in the womb, at birth and as we grow into adulthood are more common than we would like to admit.
 In order to manage and put away our difficult experiences, our personality splits and gives up parts of our identity in order to survive.
 The psyche, our body and our feelings split and disconnect from each other.
 In order to manage this inner fragmentation we create survival strategies, ways of being and coping which are unconscious and often hold us back.
 Some of our survival strategies may be subtle, such as keeping busy, staying in our minds and cutting off from our feelings.
 Others can be more felt, such as, addictions, physical illness, mental illness, depression, self destructive behaviour, avoidant behaviour and not knowing or being able to feel who we are.